 Water samples were collected twice at Santa Cruz Wharf in the month of May.
-Pseudo-nitzschia seriata group was detected above bloom levels on May 12th and Alexandrium spp. was detected below bloom levels on May 5th and May 12th .
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and was detected above bloom levels on May 12th.
+Alexandrium spp. were detected below bloom levels on May 5th and May 12th.
 Domoic acid results are not yet available for May.
 Santa Cruz Wharf does not count for Pseudo-nitzschia delicatissima group.

 Please note CDPH recently moved to only reporting Pseudo-nitzschia of the seriata complex and not all Pseudo-nitzschia spp. as previously provided.